 The primary goal of his PhD-research is to study families and life histories of illegalized migrants from Afghanistan and Pakistan in Germany.
 He wants to reconstruct the process of migration and the migrants’ experiences on their routes of migration, as well as their current perspectives, so those processes that lead to leaving the home country and the following biographical development.
 The secondary goal of the research is to highlight the effects on the patterns of action and transformation of emotions of the illegalized migrants during their journeys from their respective home countries to Germany.
 This research interest is to be achieved by a biographical approach.

-Previously, she worked as a lecturer at Middle East Technical University, Northern Cyprus and taught courses on social movements and the Middle East.
-Her research interests revolve around political violence, contentious politics, gender and life history.
-She is interested in how individuals get involved in high-risk activism in particular and decide to engage in risky or violent activities in general.
-Her dissertation is a comparative study of Iranian and Turkish women who were involved in activities in the ranks of radical leftist organizations during the 1960s and 1970s.
-Her research has been supported by Leiden University Institute for Area Studies and Leiden University Fund.
-She speaks Turkish, English, Persian, and Arabic.
+Prior to that, she worked as a lecturer at the Technical University of the Middle East in Northern Cyprus and held courses on social movements in the Middle East.
+Her research interests relate to political violence, controversial processes in politics, gender and biographies.
+She is mainly engaged with the question how individuals are integrated in “high-risk activism”, and how they generally decide to participate in risky and violent activities.
+Her dissertation is a comparative study of Iranian and Turkish women, who were involved in the activities of far left-wing organizations in the 1960s and 1970s.
+Her research was supported by the Institute for Area Studies of Leiden University and the Leiden University Fund.
+She speaks Turkish, English, Persian and Arabic.